ArjunaCluster/ArjunaUsers/about/user_software.md

 ## Spack

-Arjuna uses [`spack`](https://spack.io) to install and manage the commonly provided software.
-Spack is a package manager for supercomputers that makes installing scientific software easy, and tuning installs for a particular machine.
+[Spack](https://spack.io) is a package manager for supercomputers that makes installing scientific software easy, and tuning installs for a particular machine.
+Arjuna uses spack to install and manage the software provided via modules.

 You can install any of spack's 5843 (and counting) packages by running: